NFTKred/Kred-NFT-API-Client/README.md

-# CryptoKred
+# Python API

-Simple python client library to manage access to the Kred NFT API
+Simple Python client library to manage access to the Kred NFT API

-See http://docs.crypto.kred for a full description of the API.
+See http://docs.coin.kred for a full description of the API.

 Usage example for the client library:
 ```python